 This command generates a temporary

-~/.config/docker entry for the
+~/.config/docker entry for the registry.
+Now, use

 docker-compose to push images.

 The Docker images are now accessible to our cluster.
 Time to create our first pod.

 Creating the First Pod